como-configurar-raspberry-pi-sin-monitor-ni-teclado

 We come to the part that could give us some trouble.
 At this point, when we turn on the Raspberry Pi, it will be connected to the local network, and SSH will be enabled.
 But to connect, we need to know the Raspberry Pi’s address on our network.

-Unfortunately, for now, Raspberry Pi does not have a function to set the address by adding a file to the SD card, as we did with SSH and WiFi.
-So we will have to find the dynamic IP address that has been assigned to the Raspberry Pi on our network.
+If we have not configured a fixed IP or a convenient hostname, we will have to find the dynamic IP address that has been assigned to the Raspberry Pi on our network.

 For that, we have different options: